 Making homemade broth was not something we did in my family.
-I must have been born in the generation when Swanson’s canned broth was a new item on the shelf.
+I must have been born in the generation when Swanson's canned broth was a new item on the shelf.
 My first introduction to making my own broth and the benefits of it was through a favorite cookbook called Nourishing Traditions by Sally Fallon.
-Homemade broth is a rich source of electrolytes, minerals and gelatin which supply our bodies with important nutrients we need and help to improve our digestion.
-Broth is a weekly part of our family’s diet during the cold and flu season.
+Homemade broth is a rich source of electrolytes, minerals, and gelatin which supply our bodies with important nutrients we need and help to improve our digestion.
+Broth is a weekly part of our family's diet during the cold and flu season.
+Please note many times I use a store-bought rotisserie chicken and just begin at step 3 below.

 Here are some quick and easy steps to make chicken broth in your crock pot: